majidkabir/Tree/README.md

 Our boss is evil and we can only have docker and docker-compose on our machines.
 So your server needs to be ran using them.

 # How to test
-Use the following command to run test:
+Use the following command to run tests:

     # mvn test